 One such researcher is Tiffany Watt-Smith from the Centre for the History of the Emotions and Queen Mary University in London.

 “It’s this idea that what we mean by ‘emotion’ has evolved,” Smith says.
 “It’s now a physical thing — you can see a location of it in the brain.”

 In fact, Smith has published a fascinating and eye-opening book on this topic titled ‘The Book of Human Emotions’.
-In this book, she gives 154 words used in different cultures from around the world that describe very specific emotions and feelings that either was impossible for you to describe before or perhaps you never even realised you had them.
+In this book, she gives 154 words used in different cultures from around the world that describe very specific emotions and feelings that either were impossible for you to describe before or perhaps you never even realised you had them.

 According to Smith, naming a feeling makes it more manageable to deal with.